Karel Hrbáček

 Karel Hrbáček (born 1944) is professor emeritus of mathematics at City College of New York.
 He specializes in mathematical logic, set theory, and non-standard analysis.

 Early life and education

 Karel studied at Charles University with Petr Vopěnka, looking at large cardinal numbers.
 He was awarded the degree RNDr.
-Before his appointment at CCNY he was an exchange fellow at University of California, Berkeley and a research associate at Rockefeller University.
+Before his appointment at City College of New York he was an exchange fellow at University of California, Berkeley and a research associate at Rockefeller University.
 In 1980 he received an award from the Mathematical Association of America for his article on Non-standard Set Theory.